bedrock-tool/bedrocktool/Readme.md

 Top-level flags (use "bedrocktool flags" for a full list):
-  -debug=false: debug mode (enables extra logging useful for finding bugs) -dns=false: enable dns server for consoles (use this if you need to connect on a console) -preload=false: preload resourcepacks for proxy (use this if you need server resourcepacks while using the proxy)
+  -debug=false: debug mode (enables extra logging useful for finding bugs) -dns=false: enable dns server for consoles (use this if you need to connect on a console)
 ```